clusterio/clusterio/plugins/inventory_sync/README.md

     npm install @clusterio/plugin-inventory_sync
     npx clusteriocontroller plugin add @clusterio/plugin-inventory_sync

-Substitute clusteriocontroller with clusterioslave or clusterioctl if this a dedicated slave or ctl installation respectively.
+Substitute clusteriocontroller with clusteriohost or clusterioctl if this a dedicated host or ctl installation respectively.

 ## Method of operation